louisdevie/multiflag/README.md

 value only when its parents are present too.
 When a flag is added, all of its parents are added with it, and when it is removed, all of its child flags are removed with it.

-Two kind of flags are supported out of the box : a bitflag implementation for unsigned integers and enums, a hashset-based implementation and a bitflag implementation that works with base64 strings.
+Basic types are supported out of the box : a bitflag implementation for unsigned integers and enums, a hashset-based implementation and a bitflag implementation that works with base64 strings.
 This covers most of the common needs, but you can subclass `FlagSet` to work with any custom type you want.